Marcellis/mad-codelabs/docs/level1-task1/level1-task1.md

 Next up is adding our images.
 You can find these [here](https://docs.google.com/uc?export=download&id=1DW5Gm6WXwf5b_V9t9-9ra7UJO6LkPFQJ).

-Positive:
+Positive
-The drawable folder is where image resources are stored.
+: The drawable folder is where image resources are stored.
 The Android Framework will generate IDs for the image placed in this folder.
-These are stored in a file called R.java, and can be referenced in Activities and other resource files (e.g. layout file).
+These are stored in a file called `R.java`, and can be referenced in Activities and other resource files (e.g. layout file).
-The id for dice1.png is R.drawable.dice1.
+The id for dice1.png is `R.drawable.dice1`.

 ## Build the layout
 Duration: 0:60:00